LarryDaLobsta/TeamWork/README.md

 -- finish debugging so application can run
 -- then test out new additions for valdiations with test cases -- then move on to cleaning up the front end for a user sign up

+Dec 27th 2025
+Cleaned up bll issues everything runs
+-- need to clean up createuser.html so that the form can look correct with headers, footers, and etc -- clean up handler logic.
+You will see on line 255 and 256 where handler logic needs to be added.
+-- Finish out the rest of the crud for users and go from there